MicrosoftDocs/power-platform/power-platform/admin/power-automate-licensing/types.md

 Discover [how to allocate a Process license to a cloud flow](/power-automate/desktop-flows/capacity-process#allocate-process-capacity-to-a-cloud-flow).

-##### Process allocated to a machine
+#### Process allocated to a machine

 Allocated to a machine, it becomes an unattended bot.
 Each unattended bot on a machine entitles the machine to carry one unattended desktop flow run at a time.

 Discover [how to allocate a Process license to a machine](/power-automate/desktop-flows/capacity-process#allocate-process-capacity-to-a-cloud-machine).

-##### Manage the Process licenses within an environment
+#### Manage the Process licenses within an environment

-You can visualize and manage all the Process licenses utilization within an environment using the [capacity utilization](/power-automate/desktop-flows/capacity-utilization) page.
+You can visualize and manage all Process licenses allocated to cloud flows and machines within an environment using the [capacity utilization](/power-automate/desktop-flows/capacity-utilization) page.

 ### Power Automate Free license